 child life practicum

 Dayton Children’s is pleased to offer a child life practicum for college students pursuing the child life profession.
 This practicum is a 140+ hour observational experience (2 days a week for 12 weeks; 3 rotations) that is designed for students who have or are currently obtaining a degree in child life or any other major that is approved by the Association of Child Life Professionals.
+Please note, we will not have a fall practicum for 2021.

 - Summer practicum applications are due January 5